A Day In Glamorous Opatija, Istria

 Things to do in Opatija - have a famous truffle at Cafe Wagner with a sea view

-Retail therapy can leave you feeling shallow and vacuous so how better to rectify your empty soul than to take a detour from the road through one of Opatija’s famous green spaces?
-You have a choice – Park Angiolina or St James Park, one with a bandstand the other a fountain but both a chance to escape the sun under the shade of the great Pines and Cypress trees.
+If retail therapy leaves you feeling shallow and vacuous, take a shot at rectifying your empty soul with a detour from the main road through one of Opatija’s famous green spaces.
+You have a choice – Park Angiolina or St James Park, one with a bandstand, the other a fountain.
+But both are a chance to escape the sun under the shade of the great Pines and Cypress trees.
 Find a park bench and slow down your scented bit of respite with views through to the ocean.

 Things to see and do in Opatija?
 Take a stroll through Park Angiolina or St James Park with views of the ocean